finom/docs.vovk.dev/docs/controller.md

 }
 ```

-`StreamResponse` class also provides `close` and `throw` methods.
-Both close the stream but the second one makes client-side re-throw the received error.
+`StreamResponse` class also provides `throw` methods that safely closes the stream and makes the client to re-throw the received error.

 ```ts
 await resp.close();